OADA/formats/packages/types/README.md

 ## Usage

-The type definiton for a given format can be imported based on its `$id`.
+The type definition for a given format can be imported based on its `$id`.
 For example, the OADA Bookmarks v1 format can be imported like so:

 ```ts